Ford Mustang (first generation): 1972

 Due to tightening emissions regulations, the Boss 351 edition and optional 429 big block were dropped after 1971, leaving the 351 cuin variants as the largest available engines for 1972 (and 1973).

 Exterior differences were virtually unchanged, though all 1972 models were revised with "Fasten Seat Belt" warning lamps on the right side dash panel.
-The "Decor Group" exterior trim package was also revised, allowing coupe and convertible owners to option their car with two-tone lower body paint, plus the honeycomb sportlamp grille from the Mach 1/Boss 351 and the Mach 1's urethane bumper.
+The "Decor Group" exterior trim package was also revised, allowing coupe and convertible owners to option their car with two-tone lower body paint, plus the honeycomb sport lamp grille from the Mach 1/Boss 351 and the Mach 1's urethane bumper.

 A commemorative Olympic Sprint Edition (also available on the Pinto and Maverick) was released between March and June of this year.
-Sprint editions were available in Hardtop and Sportsroof variants, and featured white paint schemes with light blue accents and USA shield decals on the rear quarter panels.
+Sprint editions were available in Hardtop and Sportsroof variants and featured white paint schemes with light blue accents and USA shield decals on the rear quarter panels.
 An additional 50 Sprint convertibles were produced exclusively for the 1972 National Cherry Blossom Parade in Washington D.C.

 1972 saw the end of the special Ford muscle car performance engine era.
 At mid-year, Ford offered a slightly detuned Boss 351 engine, which could be ordered with any model.
 A total of 398 Mustangs were built with the drag race-oriented R code engine and were designated as the 351 HO.
 Mandatory options were the top loader 4-speed, competition N case rear end (427, 428, 429, Boss 351, 351HO), and air conditioning delete.
 Vacuum-operated Ram Air was not available.
 However, the HO came with the first full-time cold air induction system in a Mustang, routing cold air via a two-piece plastic duct under the battery tray to the air cleaner snorkel.
 All 351 HO cars were manufactured in Dearborn, MI.

 1973

 1973 brought some mild restyling.
-The urethane front bumper became standard and was enlarged in accordance with new NHTSA standards.
-All Mustang models had their sportlamps replaced with vertical turn signals, as the new bumper covered the previous turn signal locations in the front valance.
+The urethane front bumper became standard and was enlarged following new NHTSA standards.
+All Mustang models had their sport lamps replaced with vertical turn signals, as the new bumper covered the previous turn signal locations in the front valance.
 Both a Mach 1 and base grille were offered, with differing insert patterns.

 Mach 1 decals were also revised in 1972 for 1973 models, and the previous hockey stick side stripes of 1971–1972 models became an option on hardtops and convertibles with the addition of the 'Exterior Decor Group'.
 Magnum 500 wheels, previously optional, were superseded by forged aluminum 5-hole wheels.

 The 1973 model year Mustang was the final version of the original pony car, as the model name migrated to the economy, Ford Pinto-based Mustang II the next year.